shk9-official/KnowledgeVault/AWS/AWS Services and Features/01 - Threat Detection and Incident Response/004 - AWS Guard Duty.md

 		- "Bucket block public access disabled" -> Bucket level setting for blocking public access has been disabled.
 	- "Instance credential exfiltration" finding in Guard Duty can identify credentials which might be stolen or used.
 	- There is a dedicated finding type to protect against crypto mining attacks.
+	- Guard Duty has a finding type which will notify if CloudTrail is disabled.

 **Trusted IP list**
 - Guard Duty will trust it.